 - Deal trading

-In order to convict the defendant of price fixing, the prosecution must establish that a defendant intentionally conspired to fix prices or harm competition.
+To convict the defendant of price fixing, the prosecution must establish that the defendant intentionally conspired to fix prices or harm competition.
 What may be a strategic positioning of resources or a creative pricing schedule may look like price fixing to a federal investigator.
 That’s why retaining legal representation as early as possible is important.

-Dan Guthrie collaborates with former FBI and IRS special agents and with computer forensic experts and highly skilled forensic accountants.
+Mr. Guthrie collaborates with former FBI and IRS special agents, computer forensic experts and highly skilled forensic accountants.

 Your legal team will use the latest software technology available to organize and analyze the vast amounts of electronically stored information (ESI) typically subpoenaed by the government in cases like yours.
-This subpoenaed ESI typically includes not only documents but also emails, text messages and even the hard drives from copying machines.
+This subpoenaed ESI typically includes documents, emails, text messages and hard drives from copying machines.

-After a review of the information, he can piece together the evidence the government believes proves an antitrust violation and then will devise an effective defensive strategy to do everything possible to prevent an indictment.
+After reviewing the information, he can piece together the evidence the government believes proves an antitrust violation and then devise an effective defensive strategy to do everything possible to prevent an indictment.

 If a trial can’t be avoided, his extensive courtroom experience and meticulous preparation allow him to mount the most aggressive defense possible.